atheriel/openmetrics/cran-comments.md

 ## Release summary

-This is a patch release, fixing one minor bug but making no API changes.
+This is a minor release, adding two new public functions and one new public method, as well as some compatibility fixes.

 ## Test environments